Treasure Island Sailing Center

 Chris is a life-long mariner hailing from the East Coast.
 Chris has sailed in San Francisco since 1996 with many fleet, but most notable; 11 Meters, 505’s, J/24’s, and Knar’s.
 Chris’s pinnacle of success was on the winning J/120 at Key West Race Week in 2004.
 Chris has been with TISC since 1999 and is also a St Francis Yacht Club Member since 2003.
 When not on the water, Chris works as an advanced planner and financial professional at Mass Mutual.
 He helps business owners and individuals in the areas of wealth management, asset protection, retirement planning, tax strategies, long-term care, and disability insurance.

-Dave raced Highlanders, 470s, Lightnings and Snipes in the Midwest and East Coast where he also taught racing, rules and tactics courses at sailing clubs, Y’s and community boating centers.
+Dave raced Highlanders, 470s, Lightnings and Snipes in the Midwest and East Coast where he also taught racing, rules and tactics at sailing clubs, Y’s and community boating centers.
 After Snipes and before rebuilding a ’78 vintage J/24 to race in Marblehead, Dave coached age-group soccer and was a junior high advisor and mission trip chaperone for church youth groups.
 He and his wife moved to California in 2003 to sail on San Francisco Bay and help raise two grandsons.
 He retired from hi-tech sales and marketing in 2012 to join the TISC Board of Directors where he was active in capturing the history of TISC and worked to preserve public access to Clipper Cove.
 In 2017 he and his wife moved to Bristol Harbor, RI, to help raise two more grandsons and race lasers in the winter, J/24’s in the summer.

 Bill grew up sailing Sabots, Finn, Lightnings and Star Class boats in San Diego.
 Crewing for Don Trask in the Star Class the two won the North American Championships in 1966 and were 3rd in the world championships in 1967.
 They also placed third in the Star Class US Olympic Trials in 1968.
 After graduating from San Diego State University, he moved to the bay area where he was Executive VP for Performance Sailcraft Corp, manufacturer of the Laser Class dinghy and the J-24 class sailboats.
 Bill served as President of the St. Francis Sailing Foundation, has served on the St Francis Yacht Club Board of Directors, was chair of the Executive Race Committee, and race chairman for numerous major regattas including the Star Class world championships in San Francisco in 1992.
 In 1982 Bill founded and is currently owner and CEO of Kreysler & Associates Inc., a composite manufacturing firm in Napa CA pioneering the use of composite materials in the commercial construction industry.
 He has served as President of the American Composites Manufacturers Association, founded the Digital Fabrication Alliance, and is a fellow of the Facade Tectonics Institute as well as past chair of the Napa Valley Workforce Investment Board.